Ghosts

 “We’re waiting for the right caretaker to take over for us,” Cory Heinzen said.
 “We’ve had many, many people put their foot in the door, and they’re not the right fit.”

-And they admit that they are keeping an eye out for a certain party from the Las Vegas area to ensure they don’t purchase the house.
+They admitted that they are keeping an eye out for a certain party from the Las Vegas area to ensure they don’t purchase the house.

 “Honest to God, the only way he would, is if he snuck through the back, with an unknown buyer,” Cory Heinzen admitted.
 “Our team of realtors, they have lawyers that look into every LLC, trying to make sure that name doesn’t pop up or anybody associated with that name.”